omnistrate/omnistrate-blog/posts/2023-10-31-simplifying-multi-cloud-multi-tenant-saas-deployments-with-infrastructure-as-code-iac.md

 ---
+title: >-
-title: 'Simplifying Multi-Cloud, Multi-Tenant SaaS Deployments with Infrastructure as Code (IaC)'
+  Simplifying Multi-Cloud, Multi-Tenant SaaS Deployments with Infrastructure as Code (IaC)
-tags: "cloud, cloud-agnostic, cloud-native, SaaS"
+tags: 'cloud, cloud-agnostic, cloud-native, SaaS'
 date: '2023-10-31 09:20:45'
 author:
   name: Abhishek Gupta
   email: abhishekg@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'The cloud landscape has evolved significantly in recent years, moving businesses beyond the confines of single cloud providers.'
+  The cloud landscape has evolved significantly in recent years, moving businesses beyond the confines of single cloud providers.
+slug: >-
-slug: simplifying-multi-cloud-multi-tenant-saas-deployments-with-infrastructure-as-code-iac
+  simplifying-multi-cloud-multi-tenant-saas-deployments-with-infrastructure-as-code-iac
+readTime: 7
 ---

 The cloud landscape has evolved significantly in recent years, moving businesses beyond the confines of single cloud providers.
 Enterprises are increasingly embracing multi-cloud strategies to leverage the strengths of various cloud platforms.
 As they journey into this multi-cloud world, the intricacies of managing their infrastructure through Infrastructure as Code (IaC) become apparent, especially in the context of Software as a Service (SaaS) platforms operating in multi-tenant environments.
 In this blog post, we will explore the rise of multi-cloud deployments, the role of IaC as the glue that holds it together, the unique challenges posed by SaaS in a multi-cloud world, and best practices and solutions to navigate these complex scenarios.